Prompt executors

 Configuring fallbacks

-Multi-provider prompt executors can be configured to use a fallback LLM provider and model when the requested LLM client is unavailable.
+Multi-provider and routing prompt executors can be configured to use a fallback LLM provider and model when the requested LLM client is unavailable.

-To configure the fallback mechanism, provide the fallback parameter to the MultiLLMPromptExecutor constructor:
+To configure the fallback mechanism, pass fallback settings when creating a MultiLLMPromptExecutor or RoutingLLMPromptExecutor:

 val ollamaClient = OllamaClient()